-Wells Fargo was started in 1852 by Henry Wells and William Fargo with its first bank in San Francisco.
-It offers an array of services, including banking, insurance investments, mortgage, and consumer as well as commercial, financial services.
-The bank boasts of 70 million customers in different locations.
+Wells Fargo was started in 1852 by Henry Wells and William Fargo, with its first bank in San Francisco.
+It offers an array of services, including banking, insurance investments, mortgage, and consumer as well as commercial financial services.
+The bank boasts 70 million customers in different locations.

 7. Why Should We Hire You?

 I have the right expertise and attributes for this particular job.
-I can easily navigate several complex computer systems and applications as well as meet and exceed performance objectives.
-I also have several qualities that I believe will come in handy: good communication skills, experience working in fast-paced environments, focus on customer service, and extensive cash handling experience.
+I can easily navigate several complex computer systems and applications and meet and exceed performance objectives.
+I also have several qualities that will come in handy: good communication skills, experience working in fast-paced environments, focus on customer service, and extensive cash handling experience.

 8. Describe Your Ideal Working Environment

 Even though this question can be asked in different interviews, it is imperative in the banking industry.
-Ensure that your description is as close as possible to what you stand to experience at Wells Fargo.
+Ensure that your description is close to what you stand to experience at Wells Fargo.
 You can also say that you do not have lots of expectations.

 9. Mention a Conflict that You Had with a Fellow Colleague

 This is a behavioral question that will help the interviewer understand your attitude towards work.
-Every position in Wells Fargo demands that you work with others, meaning that you will experience a few conflicts along the way.
-Convince the interviewer that you are always attentive to other employees’ needs and feelings and show that you are willing to admit whenever you are wrong.
+Every position in Wells Fargo demands that you work with others, meaning that you will experience a few conflicts.
+Convince the interviewer that you are always attentive to other employees’ needs and feelings and that you are willing to admit whenever you are wrong.
 Mention a conflict that you resolved constructively.

 I once disagreed with a colleague on how to handle some work we had been given.
 He preferred piling work and then doing them once, whereas I wanted us to work on them as they came.
 I asked him his reasons and also explained mine to him.
 I managed to convince him, and we did it my way.